-I am a qualified Supervisor and have a Post Graduate Certificate in Supervision of Counsellors (Masters Level) and an Advanced Diploma in Clinical Supervision (Masters Level); both of which are accredited by The National Counselling Society.
-I am also a Qualified, Accredited BACP Registered Counsellor and approved Supervisor of The National Counselling Society.
+I am a qualified Supervisor and have a Post Graduate Certificate in Supervision of Counsellors (Masters Level) and an Advanced Diploma in Clinical Supervision (Masters Level); both of which are accredited by The National Counselling and Psychotherapy Society.
+I am also a Qualified, Accredited BACP Registered Counsellor and Senior Accredited Approved Supervisor of The National Counselling and Psychotherapy Society.
 I have a background in Education, Child Protection, Training and Adult Mental Health.

 My core therapeutic approach is Humanistic (Person-Centred, Gestalt & Transactional Analysis); however, I also work in a Solution Focused way too.
 I will model these values throughout the supervisory relationship and I offer a safe and confidential environment where I am empathic, non-judgmental and congruent.
 I will listen attentively and value you positively as a person.
 Although my core supervision style is Humanistic, my training has qualified me to supervise both individuals and groups from other orientations; therefore, I am able to translate theoretical language and concepts across models.

 Transference and Counter-transference will be worked with and although primarily psychodynamic in its origin, parallel/unconscious processes are essential skills for supervisors of any theoretical approach.
 Avoidance or failure to identify these could be detrimental to the working alliance and supervision work (Raffles, 2012).
 My commitment to any supervisee is at the heart of my work.
 I do not simply mean I will attend our scheduled sessions, I will be prepared to work for the health of our relationship, which includes addressing any difficulties and being open to any challenges a supervisee may bring.
 A review of the supervisory relationship will take place approximately every six months to ensure both parties are happy to continue.